Professional Learning Opportunities

 Target Audience: Education Staff based in schools and ELC settings

-Overview of relevant legislation relating to safe manual handling practice, and your responsibilities in relation to this.
-The importance of Risk Assessment, and how to approach it.
+Overview of relevant legislation relating to safe manual handling practice, and your responsibilities in relation to this:

 View course details